amanshresthaa/SajiloReserveX/tasks/reservation-time-validation-20251011-1455/research.md

 - Backend currently infers "lunch"/"dinner" booking types from the submitted time unless explicitly "drinks"; validation must preserve this flow.
 - Route handlers should reuse the service Supabase client obtained via `getServiceSupabaseClient` to avoid redundant connections when fetching schedule data.
 - Guests can call the API directly, so backend validation must block invalid requests even if the UI remains stricter.
+- Calendar UX must keep closed dates inaccessible (e.g., Sundays/Mondays) while still allowing overrides (holidays) to be communicated; `react-day-picker` supports matcher arrays/functions for the `disabled` prop.
+- React Hook Form errors determine `formState.isValid`; clearing the time field or setting a manual error will automatically disable the wizard action buttons.

 ## Open Questions

 - Should we also reject bookings whose derived end time extends past `closes_at`, even if the start time is within hours? _(Resolved: reject to avoid overruns.)_
 - Do we need to cross-check requested booking type against service periods (e.g., lunch vs dinner windows) or is open/close enforcement sufficient?
+- What is the best caching strategy for disabled dates so we avoid repeatedly looking up the same closed day when a guest reopens the calendar?

 ## Recommendations